A service unit's direct action is entirely defined by its charm's hooks. Hooks

 Whenever a hook-worthy event takes place, the unit agent first checks whether that hook is being debugged, and if so hands over control to the user.
 Otherwise, it tries to find a hook with precisely the right name.
-If the hook doesn't exist, the agent continues without complaint; if the hook does exist, it is invoked without arguments in a specific hook context, and its output is written to the unit agent's log.
+If the hook doesn't exist, the agent continues without complaint; if it does, it is invoked without arguments in a specific environment, and its output is written to the unit agent's log.
 If it returns a non-zero exit code, the agent enters an error state and awaits user intervention.

 The agent will also enter an error state if the unit agent process is aborted during hook execution.

-There are multiple types of hooks, each described in more detail in the following sections.
+There are two types of hooks, described in more detail in the following sections.

-Note: None of the hooks are required; if you don't implement a hook, it just doesn't get run.
+Note: None of the unit or relation hooks are required; if you don't implement a hook, it just doesn't get run.
 When a hook event occurs, Juju will look for the corresponding hook file to execute, but if it finds none, will continue running without generating an error.

 config-changed runs in several different situations.

 - at least once when the unit agent is restarted (but, if the unit is in an error state, it won't be run until after the error state is cleared).

 - after changing charm configuration using a command line interface

 It cannot assume that the software has already been started; it should not start stopped software, but should (if appropriate) restart running software to take configuration changes into account.

 start runs immediately after the first